khaiwyon/materials/week_5/tutorial/a_simple_search_engine.md

   ![ajax](images/ajax.png)

 - Finally, you can also set form to fire as an `ajax`.
 Refer to your materials from the first project.

+- Try out the various methods available in the gem as well to refine your search, this is a very basic example.